 As a result, the foot and ankle are susceptible to a wide variety of injuries and conditions ranging from a mild sprain to severe arthritis.
 These conditions are best treated by an experienced Foot and Ankle Specialist.

-Meet Dr. Matt B. Massey, our Orthopaedic Foot and Ankle Specialist
+Meet Dr. Matthew B. Massey, our Orthopaedic Foot and Ankle Specialist

 Dr. Massey is highly experienced in arthroscopic foot, ankle, and knee surgery and uses this approach for many sports-related, traumatic, and degenerative conditions.
 He has published research on Achilles tendon tears and is the only surgeon in Western North Carolina performing minimally invasive percutaneous Achilles repair.

-Schedule an appointment with Dr. Matt B. Massey
+Schedule an appointment with Dr. Matthew B. Massey

 Our goal is to restore function and mobility allowing patients to return back to their previous activities, whether work, exercise, or competitive athletics.